about us

 Counseling is helpful not only when you have problems and difficulties but also when you want to improve yourself and learn how to deal with stress.

-Structure of the Student Advice and Counseling Center
+Structure of the Student Counseling and Support Center

-The Student Advice and Counseling Center is the on-campus facility which plays a central role in providing the student counseling services.
+The Student Counseling and Support Center is the on-campus facility which plays a central role in providing the student counseling services.

 We are here to ensure you live the best life with the following support structure.